maloneype/yposfgold-community-platform/_docs/prior-chat.md

    - Complete implementation of user engagement tracking
    - Finalize dashboard interface for platform usage statistics
    - Integrate Google Analytics and Mixpanel for comprehensive data collection
+   - Add visualization components for metrics

 2. **Future Integrations**
-   - Plan for Stripe/PayPal integration
+   - Plan for Stripe/PayPal integration for payment processing
    - Explore Cvent API for deeper event management
-   - Add Zoom for virtual events
+   - Add Zoom integration for virtual events
    - Integrate Google Drive for file storage

+3. **Prepare for Full Version Release**
+   - Conduct thorough testing of all implemented features
+   - Gather user feedback on the current implementation
+   - Address any bugs or usability issues
+   - Optimize performance for production

+4. **Documentation and Training**
+   - Complete user documentation
+   - Prepare training materials for admins
+   - Create onboarding guides for new users

 ## Implementation Details